ShoderSTDL/localtunnel-client/README.md

 ## Changelog

+ * 2023-03-28: Moved installation process to main.py for users running `webui.py` directly

  * 2023-03-27: Added localtunnel warm-up process.
 In some cases, such as on colab, the initial loading can be very slow, causing timeout issues.
 Therefore, it is necessary to load localtunnel beforehand by warming it up.

- * 2023-03-05: Fixed issue with background on some servers causing execution problem.
-To properly install additional modules using npm, run `webui.sh` or `launch.py`.
- Do not directly run `webui.py` as it skips the installation process.

 ## Requirements